What Are Your Rights?

 - Sets rules and limits on who is allowed to receive and/or see your health information

 The U.S. Department of Health and Human Services Office for Civil Rights (OCR) (1-800-368-1019) is an excellent resource for complete details and advice about the HIPPA ruling.
-Along with fact sheets and educational materials, the OCR also provides a listing of resources for consumers, providers and advocates.
+Along with fact sheets and educational materials.

 You can request a copy of your medical records from the provider or from the hospital where medical services were provided.
 You will probably be charged a fee to cover retrieving and mailing copies to you.